bgrasmo/100daysofcode/README.md

 <b>Forks and pull requests</b><br>
 If you're not a direct contributer and can't change code in a repository directly, can you still contribute?
 Yes, by forking the repository you get a copy on your own account.
 This you can make changes to, add collaborators to and so on as if it was your own project.
 If you've made improvements you think the original project should have, you can open a pull request to the original repository.
 It is up to the original repository collaborators if they want to accept the pull request or not.

+## Section 7: Understanding HTML and CSS layouts and positioning
 ## Day 10 - 2022-04-19
 ### Going through course content for day 15:
 <b>Understanding HTML & CSS layouts and positioning</b><br>